-Jennifer is married to Scott McWilliams and has been the admin assistant here at FPCD for five years now.
-She is not from Texas, but grew up in the Philippines as the daughter of Wycliffe missionaries.
-She graduated high school from Faith Academy in Manila in 2008, then went on to pursue a BFA in Studio Arts with a minor in Biblical Studies at Biola University, which she completed in 2012.
+Jennifer is married to Scott McWilliams and has been the admin assistant here at FPCD for seven years now.
+She is not from Texas, but grew up in the Philippines as the daughter of missionaries.
+She graduated high school from Faith Academy in Manila, then went on to complete a BFA in Studio Arts with a minor in Biblical Studies at Biola University.

 We asked Jennifer some questions so you could get to know her better.
 Here are her answers:

 I’m passionate about loving and learning how to love people better, as a means of working out my faith in God who is love, and who poured out his love on all mankind.
 I’m also passionate about making things – like pottery, painting, crochet, cooking, and baking – and learning about and living in the intersection between art and faith.
 At FPCD, I love putting creative thought and care into all I do, from creating bulletins and putting together presentations and flyers, to everyday tasks.
 I enjoy using my passions for art and the Word of God to serve however I can.

 What is your favorite way to spend a day?

 I love it when I have a day with no plans and I can relax, think, and dream.
 My favorite way to spend a day is through creating – painting, drawing, making pottery, writing poetry, singing, or baking.
 I also love good conversations with friends over tea or coffee.

 Do you have a favorite movie or book?